 A senior operations manager leaves after six years.
 HR sends a standard exit form.
 The manager checks "better opportunity," writes two polite sentences, and walks out.
 Three months later, four people from the same team follow.

 The form captured nothing useful.
 Not the frustration with a restructuring that eliminated growth paths.
 Not the manager's repeated signals over 18 months.
-Not the fact that the departure was entirely predictable — if anyone had asked the right questions and actually listened.
+Not the sequence of missed conversations that made the departure feel inevitable in hindsight.

 This is the core failure of traditional exit interviews: they collect answers without creating the conditions for honesty.